 “It washes over you like a calming, relaxing drug.
-I can never remember getting past the first set of 4-7-8,” says Gonzalez.
+I can never remember getting past the first set of 4-7-8,” says the practitioner.

 It’s that simple and it works, but why?

-According to Gonzales’s friend and licensed wellness practitioner who told her about the technique, the studied combination of numbers has a chemical-like effect on the brain that slows the heart rate and helps one to fall asleep.
+According to Gonzalez, the studied combination of numbers has a chemical-like effect on the brain that slows the heart rate and helps one to fall asleep.

-“It works,” she told Gonzales.
+“It works,” the wellness practitioner told Gonzales.
 “It’s crazy.”
 And that’s exactly what happened with Gonzales as well.

 “I couldn’t wait to put the trick to the test, and to my complete disbelief, I woke up the next morning unable to even remember getting to the eighth second of the exhale because it knocked me out that fast,” Gonzales enthuses.